Click the playlist icon in the top-right corner of the player to select other videos.

 Session 1: Prospects for US-Pakistan security cooperation in the wake of the Indo-Pakistan four-day war

-Session 2: Opportunities and obstacles to strengthening the US-Pakistan economic and political relations
+Session 2: Opportunities and obstacles to strengthening US-Pakistan economic and political relations

 Closing Keynote Session

-This conference will critically assess the current landscape of US-Pakistan relations, drawing insights from experienced senior officials, former US ambassadors to Islamabad, renowned scholars, members of the Pakistani diaspora, journalists, and business leaders.
-Panelists will discuss current challenges in the US-Pakistan relationship as well as explore avenues for future cooperation to ensure a stronger, more prosperous bilateral partnership.
-The event will be livestreamed, and lunch will be provided.
+This conference critically assessed the landscape of US-Pakistan relations, drawing insights from experienced senior officials, former US ambassadors to Islamabad, renowned scholars, members of the Pakistani diaspora, journalists, and business leaders.
+Panelists discussed challenges in the US-Pakistan relationship and explored avenues for future cooperation to ensure a stronger, more prosperous bilateral partnership.